linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: "How to use usermod in Linux to change a user’s home directory, login name, groups,  user shell, and more."
+description: "How to use usermod command in Linux to change a user’s home directory, login name, groups, user shell, and more."
-og_description: "How to use usermod in Linux to change a user’s home directory, login name, groups, user shell, and more."
+og_description: "How to use usermod command in Linux to change a user’s home directory, login name, groups, user shell, and more."
 keywords: ['usermod','usermod linux','usermod command']
+tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-07-11
 modified_by:
   name: Nathaniel Stickman
 title: "What is usermod, and How do I Use It?"
 h1_title: "What is usermod, and How do I Use It?"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos